 Overall, I feel like the Hypervest Elite allows for more range of motion than most weight vests, which is ideal for anyone who regularly wears a weighted vest for running or high-intensity workouts with a lot of impacts.

-Read my in-depth Hypervest Elite Weighted Vest review plus, check out the Best Fitness Gifts list (this Hypervest made the cut!).
+Read my in-depth Hypervest Elite Weighted Vest review for more details.
+Plus, check out our best fitness gifts list (this Hypervest made the cut!).

 MaterialDurable CORDURA® fabric